Icinga/icinga2/doc/9-icinga2-api.md

 ## <a id="icinga2-api-status"></a> Status and Statistics

-Contains a list of sub url endpoints which provide the status and statistics of available and enabled features.
+Contains a list of sub URL endpoints which provide the status and statistics of available and enabled features.
 Any filters are ignored.

-Example for the main url endpoint `/v1/status`:
+Example for the main URL endpoint `/v1/status`:

     $ curl -k -s -u root:icinga 'https://localhost:5665/v1/status' | python -m json.tool
     {